 Women cited retirement/career development (40%), and family concerns (17%), as top reasons for voluntary departure.
-As a result, a more concerted effort is required to develop more diverse hiring slates and support the development and retention of of promotions were awarded to women in 2021 women in the organization, particularly in leadership.
+As a result, a more concerted effort is required to develop more diverse hiring slates and support the development and retention of women in the organization, particularly in leadership.
 Further, we plan to introduce career development supports specifically for women in 2022, focusing on sponsorship, coaching, and leave transition support.